Predicting topological quantum phase transition from dynamics via multisite entanglement: Detection of Topological Criticalities via Entanglement

-We observe that when $\beta_0 > \beta_{crtical}$, the corresponding Loschmidt echo reaches zero for certain values of \(t\) which are equally spaced in \(t\) like in the transverse Ising model, as depicted in Fig. \ref{fig:loschmidt_echo}(a).
-On the other hand, for $\beta_0 < \beta_{crtical}$, since the quenched Hamiltonian and the ground state lie in the same phase, \(\mathcal{L}(t)\) never vanishes.
-Therefore, Loschmidt echo, involving both the initial and the dynamical states, clearly recognizes the topological quantum phase transition occurred at zero temperature.
-As argued before, such behavior becomes more evident when one considers \(\Lambda(t)\).
-Specifically, \(\Lambda(t)\) demonstrates a kink exactly at those times when \(\mathcal{L}(t)\) vanishes with $\beta_0 < \beta_{crtical}$ (see Fig. \ref{fig:loschmidt_echo} (b)).
-It clearly signifies that both the quantities are capable to predict TQPT from the dynamical state.
+We observe that when $\beta_0 > \beta_{critical}$, the corresponding Loschmidt echo reaches zero for certain values of \(t\) which are equally spaced in \(t\) like in the transverse Ising model, as depicted in Fig. \ref{fig:loschmidt_echo}(a).
+On the other hand, for $\beta_0 < \beta_{critical}$, since the quenched Hamiltonian and the ground state lie in the same phase, \(\mathcal{L}(t)\) never vanishes.
+Therefore, the Loschmidt echo, involving both the initial and dynamical states, clearly recognizes the topological quantum phase transition occurred at zero temperature.
+As argued before, such behavior becomes more evident when one considers the rate function \(\Lambda(t)\).
+Specifically, \(\Lambda(t)\) demonstrates a kink exactly at those times when \(\mathcal{L}(t)\) vanishes with $\beta_0 < \beta_{critical}$ [see Fig. \ref{fig:loschmidt_echo} (b)].
+This signifies that both quantities are capable of predicting the TQPT from the dynamical state.